xing/fpm-fry/README.md

 Building on remote hosts
 -------------------------

-fpm-dockery like docker respects the `DOCKER_HOST` environment variable.
+fpm-fry like docker respects the `DOCKER_HOST` environment variable.
 So if you have docker server `docker.example.com` listening on port 4243 you can set `DOCKER_HOST` to `tcp://docker.example.com:4243`.

-You don't even need to have the docker command on your local machine. fpm-dockery does all the interaction with docker on it's own.
+You don't even need to have the docker command on your local machine. fpm-fry does all the interaction with docker on it's own.

 Bonus
 -------------------------